billabear/docs/docs/user/subscriptions/change_price.md

 ## Permissions

-To be able to cancel a subscription via the BillaBear admin system you will need to have a ROLE of customer support or higher.
+To be able to change the price for a subscription via the BillaBear admin system you will need to have a ROLE of customer support or higher.

 [Check the user roles here.](../user_roles/)